Page Contents

 1. Good Academic Standing

 All J.D. and LL.M. students having at least a 2.2 cumulative grade point average are in good academic standing.
 For all students, cumulative G.P.A. is determined for the first time at the end of a student’s first academic semester, and at the end of each fall and spring semester thereafter.
-A student must be in good academic standing to be eligible to be certified by the Minnesota Supreme Court for student practice.
+A student must be in good academic standing to be eligible for student practice.

 Unless otherwise authorized by the Vice Dean, Academics, a student must be in good academic standing to participate in “non-classroom credits” courses, for which credit is based substantially on time spent outside a regularly-scheduled law school class.
 “Non-classroom credits” courses include: